peteroupc/html3dutil/doc/BSplineCurve.md

 flag to divide each coordinate by the last (and omit the last coordinate) to convert to N-dimensional points.

-Rational B-spline curves can describe circles and ellipses, which non-rational B-spline curves can't.
+Rational B-spline curves can describe circles and ellipses, which nonrational B-spline curves can't.

 Note that some B-spline packages define rational B-spline curves as using control points and weights, that is, N-dimensional control points in conventional coordinates, along with a separate number, or <i>weight</i>,